neherlab/pangraph/docs/docs/pypangraph/t08-interesting-junction.md

   - Can you locate the **prophage insertion**?
   - Find its coordinates in the genome and visualize it on NCBI.
 Inspecting the annotations of the accessory region should confirm that it is likely a prophage integration.
 Where did it get integrated? _Note_: it wraps around the start of the sequence record.
   - Can you find the gene immediately upstream of the prophage insertion and the first gene of the accessory region?
 Does this suggest a **mechanism of integration**?
 - edge `10486523597117694808_f__6531151666869853507_r` is another simple example of a junction originated by an IS element insertion.
-When such insertions occur in the coding region of a gene, they can inactivate the gene.
-  - take one of the isolates without the insertion (e.g. `NZ_CP132362.1`) and check which gene is present at the location where isolate `NZ_LR822061.1` shows an insertion.
+  - Which gene is inactivated by the insertion?
+Take one of the isolates without the insertion (e.g. `NZ_CP132362.1`) and check which gene is present at the location where isolate `NZ_LR822061.1` shows an insertion.
 You should find that the insertion likely inactivated the [_staphylocoagulase_](https://www.uniprot.org/uniprotkb/P17855/entry), a known virulence factor.
 - look into `17042526223432838337_f__8287974428665837959_r`
   - Can you spot a **duplication** in some sequences?
 Which genes are duplicated?
 - edge `13256234721607664913_r__7427484406751306657_f` encompasses a **highly-variable region** in these genomes.